benedekrozemberczki/datasets/README.md

 ### Description
 <p align="justify">
-A. There are 2 specific tasks:</p>
+A spatio-temporal dataset of weekly chickenpox (childhood disease) cases from Hungary.
+The dataset consists of a county-level adjacency matrix and time series of the county-level reported cases between 2005 and 2015.
+There are 2 specific related tasks:</p>

 - County level case count prediction.
 - National level case count prediction.